ResearchCodeReviewCommunity/dev-review/site/content/recipes/meet_and_agree_on_objectives.md

 - What scientific problem or area does this computer program address?
 - What are the programs inputs and outputs?
 - How is the program used?
-Is is a library called by other programs or is it compiled directly itself to produce results?
+Is this a library called by other programs or is it compiled directly itself to produce results?
 - What is the overall structure of the code?
 Its main modules, classes, functions?